zhoubolei/TRN-pytorch/README.md

 # Temporal Relation Networks
+**NEW(April 20, 2020)**: Check out our recent CVPR'20 work [Temporal Pyramid Networks (TPN) for action recognition](https://github.com/decisionforce/TPN), which outperforms TRN and SlowFast Network with a large margin.
+Bonus: bolei_juggling_v2.mp4 is attached in that repo!

 We release the code of the [Temporal Relation Networks](http://relation.csail.mit.edu/), built on top of the [TSN-pytorch codebase](https://github.com/yjxiong/temporal-segment-networks).